Meet Matthew

 He and his wife, Eleonora, live in Southmoor Park with their dog and 4 chickens.
 In 2022, Matthew and Eleonora got married at Sandstone Ranch after 7 years together.
 In 2021, they bought their first home in Longmont but learned first-hand how challenging the housing market is these days — especially for young adults, new families, and seniors looking to age in their community — as they struggled to compete and were ultimately accepted as a backup offer.

-Matthew has helped cities and counties far smaller than Longmont secure over $20 million in federal and state funding for economic development and community infrastructure priorities, including $4.9 million to increase electric vehicle charging at multifamily properties in Boulder County.
-In fact, he’s worked with smaller towns with old industrial sites far larger than the Sugar Mill.
-Matthew’s helped cities far larger than Longmont invest over $450 million in a clean energy future.
-In at least 8 different professional and volunteer roles, he’s been trusted with spending public dollars.
-He knows what’s possible and what it takes to do large infrastructure projects responsibly.
+Matthew has helped cities and counties far smaller than Longmont secure over $20 million in federal and state funding for sustainability, economic development, and community infrastructure priorities, including electric vehicle charging at multifamily properties in Boulder County, CO and a new drone program for public safety and rescue operations in Glenwood Springs, CO.
+In fact, he’s worked closely with smaller towns on replanning and repurposing old industrial sites much bigger than the Sugar Mill.
+Matthew’s also helped cities far larger than Longmont invest over $450 million in a clean energy future, including San Antonio’s 42-site, 13 MW rooftop and canopy solar project and Chicago’s 300 MW community-oriented solar deal.
+Preparing communities for a clean, healthy, efficient, and resilient future and holding utilities accountable in the energy transition is literally his day job.

 Most of all, Matthew loves living in Longmont and is an enthusiastic part of the community.

 He’s been a musician most of his life — from jazz to musical theater — and supports the Boulder County Farmer’s Market and other local bars and restaurants with a casual piano bar.
 Matthew is also an enthusiastic trail runner and a regular at Shoes & Brews social runs.
 He also volunteers as a board member with Jack’s Solar Garden just south of Longmont, helping educate the community, farmers, and energy professionals about the benefits of agrivoltaics — or solar on active farmland.
+You might even find him on the occasional dunk tank if you need to seriously voice your concerns.